melsman/canvas/README.md

-# Canvas libbrary for Futhark
+# Canvas library for Futhark

-This library provides a simple canvas library for use with Futhark.
-The library demonstrates that it is possible to construct objects in parallel using flattening techniques
+This library provides simple canvas functionality for use with Futhark.
+The library demonstrates that it is possible to construct objects in parallel using flattening techniques.
+A demonstration of the library is available in the `demo` directory.

 ## Statistics